I Felt the Warmth on This Morn

 and bring smiles to everyone.

-Winters are awesome and powerful and beautiful in their own right.
+Winters are awesome and powerful -- beautiful in their own right.

-They cover everything with an awesome hush of quietness
+They cover all with an awesome hush of silence,

 and force everyone to go inside for warmth.